code-dot-org/code-dot-org/README.md

     1. follow the instructions in the output of the previous command to finish installing nvm
   1. Install the right version of node `nvm install v0.12.4`
   1. Make that your default version `nvm alias default v0.12.4`
-  1. Note: When changing between node versions, you may need to reinstall node_modules (`rm -rf node_modules && npm install` from apps)
+  1. reinstall node_modules `cd apps; rm -rf node_modules && npm install; cd ..` (can be skipped if your version of node did not just change)
 1. Check that you have the correct versions of everything:
   1. open a new Terminal window
   1. `ruby --version  # --> ruby 2.2.3`